snake-charmer-devs/snake-charmer/README.md

 ### Troubleshooting

 The [issues list](https://github.com/snake-charmer-devs/snake-charmer/issues)
-is generally up to date with any current known problems.
+is generally up to date with any current unresolved problems.

+#### Installation problems on Linux

+If you get an error during installation along the lines of:

+    Gem::Installer::ExtensionBuildError: ERROR: Failed to build gem native extension.

+then you may be missing a C/C++ compiler, and/or `libxml2` and `libxslt`.

+On `.deb`-based Linuxes like Debian, Ubuntu and Mint, try this:

+    sudo apt-get install libxml2-dev libxslt-dev build-essentials

 #### Temporary files in snake-charmer directory